 Doctors advise diabetes to keep glucagon syringes at home in case of emergency, when the patient cannot take sugar orally, as in a coma, then the sugar must be injected intravenously by another person who knows how to inject.

 It is important to know how to think correctly when an individual suffers from severe hypoglycemia.
 It is not limited to the patient only, but the family of people with a high risk of developing hypoglycemia (such as diabetics) must learn how to manage critical cases of low blood sugar.

 In addition to management methods Symptoms of low sugar In the blood, you must also know the reason that led to the decrease, in the event that it was the cause of the decrease in sugar Hypoglycemia Due to a tumor problem, then the tumor must be removed if possible.

 If you have diabetes, we will give you several tips to avoid low blood sugar.

-Having one of the signs of hypoglycaemia such as dizziness, feeling anxious or disoriented as well as being hungry andexcessive sweating Treatment should be started to avoid other neurological signs of severe hypoglycemia, such as unconsciousness and coma.
+The existence of one Symptoms of low blood sugar Such as dizziness, anxiety or confusion, treatment should be initiated to avoid other neurological signs of severe hypoglycaemia, such as loss of consciousness and coma.